snehilvj/dmc-docs/docs/scrollarea/scrollarea.md

 ### Introduction

-The ScrollArea component works well with light and dark color schemes and supports the following props:
+The ScrollArea component supports the following props:

 - `type` defines scrollbars behavior:
     - `hover` - scrollbars are visible on hover
     - `scroll` - scrollbars are visible on scroll
-    - `auto` - similar to overflow: auto - scrollbars are always visible when the content is overflowing
+    - `auto` - similar to `overflow: auto` - scrollbars are always visible when the content is overflowing
     - `always` - same as auto but scrollbars are always visible regardless of whether the content is overflowing
     - `never` - scrollbars are always hidden
 - `offsetScrollbars` - offset scrollbars with padding
+    - x – adds padding to offset horizontal scrollbar only
+    - y – adds padding to offset vertical scrollbar only
+    - xy – adds padding to offset both scrollbars
+    - present – adds padding only when scrollbars are visible

 - `scrollbarSize` - scrollbar size, controls scrollbar and thumb width/height
 - `scrollHideDelay` - delay in ms to hide scrollbars, applicable only when type is hover or scroll
+- `overscrollBehavior` – controls overscroll-behavior of the viewport
 - `scrollTo` sets scroll position of the viewport

 This example has a vertical scroll bar.